HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/rawcommands.md

 #### Output

-File

-If you specify the `filename` flag, the `rawhead` command will output a file containing the information retrieved when performing the `rawhead` command.
+With the `--filename` flag, this command returns an output file containing the result of the `rawhead` command.

 #### Examples